Waavi/mailman/readme.md

 ### Fake sending email

-If you are using Laravel's Homestead, the recommend way would be to install [MailCatcher](http://blog.bobbyallen.me/2014/10/21/installing-mailcatcher-support-in-laravel-homestead/), however you can also set the pretend option to true in the mail.php config file.
+If you are using Laravel's Homestead, the recommend way would be to install [MailCatcher](http://blog.bobbyallen.me/2014/10/21/installing-mailcatcher-support-in-laravel-homestead/).

 ### Get the email as a string